arita37/cli_code/README.md

 #### 11.1 Proxies Scraper

 A simple commandline script to gather a list of fresh proxies across multiple sources on the web.
-A list of all available sources can be checked in the help menue of the utility.
+A list of all available sources can be checked using `-l` flag.
 You can choose one, many and all sources to gather proxies.

 Usage:

 ```
-$
+$ cli_proxies_scrapper -l

+$ cli_proxies_scrapper -s ssl us -o p_list.txt
 ```

 **Note:** Standarise how to list new utilities, ordered vs unordered list?
 Should we link each utility heading with its descriptin or current format is good.